Subsampling Algorithms for Semidefinite Programming

-where $Y^*=\sum_{j=1}^p y^*_j A_j +C$ and $\kappa(Y^*)=\sigma_1(Y^*)/\sigma_r(Y^*)$ with $r=\Rank(Y^*)$.
-The bound can be further refined when $\sigma_r \leq \epsilon$.
-In practice, the complexity of solving problem (\ref{eq:min-tracenorm}) can often be further reduced using the simple observation that an optimal solution of (\ref{eq:min-ksigv}) will also be optimal in (\ref{eq:min-tracenorm}) whenever $\Rank(Y^*_k) < k$, where $Y^*_k$ is the optimal solution to (\ref{eq:min-ksigv}) here.
+because the gradient has Frobenius norm $\sqrt{k}$ in this case.
+This bound can be further refined when $\sigma_r \leq \epsilon$.
+In practice, the complexity of solving problem~(\ref{eq:min-tracenorm}) can often be further reduced using the simple observation that an optimal solution of (\ref{eq:min-ksigv}) will also be optimal in (\ref{eq:min-tracenorm}) whenever $\Rank(Y^*_k) < k$, where $Y^*_k$ is the optimal solution to (\ref{eq:min-ksigv}) here.
 Once again, the sampling rate $s$ has a natural interpretation as the product of a relative precision term, a term reflecting the condition number of the solution and the rank of the optimal solution.
 It means in particular that problems whose solutions have a lower rank are explicitly easier to solve than problems with more complex (higher rank) solutions.
 Of course, much faster specialized algorithms are available for this problem, but those methods that exploit the fact that the solution is low-rank (like alternating minimization) are non-convex.